Recommended Course of Study & Awards

 Must have been enrolled full-time with Kolbe for at least a full semester.

 Candidate must be enrolled in four Kolbe courses in the academic high school year prior to applying and should continue to be enrolled in at least four Kolbe courses in subsequent years to maintain eligibility.
-Dual enrollment courses at Kolbe’s college partners are allowed to count toward the four courses needed. (i.e., UST, Belmont Abbey)
+Dual enrollment courses at Kolbe’s college partners are allowed to count toward the four courses needed. (i.e., CIU, FUS)

 Minimum cumulative GPA of 3.5 on a 4.0 scale based on Kolbe courses only.